GliderV5/windows-10-activation/README.md

 # windows-10-activation
-batch file to activate Windows 10 (or 11)
+Just run the batch file as Administrator and after that, windows should be activated